XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Provides users of [deposit authorization](depositauth.html) with a way to preauthorize specific senders so those senders are allowed to send payments directly.

 Adds a new transaction type, DepositPreauth for adding or removing preauthorization, and a DepositPreauth ledger object type for tracking preauthorizations from one account to another.
-Adds a JSON-RPC command, `deposit_authorized`, to query whether an account is authorized to send payments directly to another.
+Adds a JSON-RPC command, `deposit_authorized`, to query whether an account is authorized to send payments directly to another. <!-- STYLE_OVERRIDE: is authorized to -->

 Also changes the behavior of cross-currency Payments from an account to itself when that account requires deposit authorization.
 Without this amendment, those payments always fail with the code `tecNO_PERMISSION`.
 With this amendment, those payments succeed as they would with Deposit Authorization disabled.